pliablepixels/zoneminder_viewer/README.md

 ## More details about my experiences from this effort

 * At home, and for my personal experiments/projects, I code using both copilot (agent mode + claude 3.5 and 3.7) and windsurf.
 For this experiment, I used its `base` model.
-Even with base, **Windsurf is better in my experiments, by a large margin when I compare it to co-pilot.**
+Even with base, **Windsurf is better in my experiments, by a large margin when I compare it to co-pilot.**.
+Note: I later switched to `claude 3.7 thinking` - not sure I noticed a lot of difference.

 _(For those who want to know the details: these editors don't make chat history easy, but a big shout out to [Shottr](https://shottr.cc/) that allows scrolling image captures.
 You'll see two folders with several images. [failed run 1](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run1-failed) and [failed run 2](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run2-failed) are histories of my chat with options that did not work.
 In these, I started with more explicit requirements. [success run 3](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run-3-success-part) is a partial capture of me starting small and building up.
 A lot of fun happened after these screenshots, but you get the gist.
 If you click on the images and find them super tiny, please increase zoom factor by a lot so you can read.)_